hackingmaterials/rocketsled/README.md

 If you have a complex, multi-iteration task to execute across different computers, and you would like to automatically reduce the number of expensive calculations needed to run your task, TurboWorks is for you.
 ### What can it do?
-TurboWorks functions as a **black box optimizer** for an optimization loop; it requires no knowledge of a function in order to optimize it.
-More importantly though, TurboWorks **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling).
+TurboWorks functions as a **black box optimizer** for a sequential optimization loop; it requires no knowledge of a function in order to optimize it.
+More importantly though, TurboWorks **retains the workflow management abilties** of FireWorks (provenance, dynamic workflows, duplicate detection and correction, error handling) across **arbitrary computing resources**.
 TurboWorks is implemented as a modular, atomic task (FireTask) in a FireWorks workflow; it can run multiple optimizations for a single task or execute only once in an entire workflow.
 It's up to you.